marttiil/git-tutorial/README.md

 # git-tutorial-
-Repository to leanr (and play with) git commands as advancing "Learn Git Branching" course: https://learngitbranching.js.org/
+Repository to learn (and play with) git commands as advancing "Learn Git Branching" course: https://learngitbranching.js.org/